-All checks, drafts, or other orders for payment of money, notes, or other evidence of indebtedness issued in the name of the corporation, shall be signed by such officer or officers, agent or agents, of the corporation and in such manner as shall from time to time be determined by resolution of the board.
+All checks, drafts, or other orders for payment of money, notes, or other evidence of indebtedness issued in the name of the corporation, shall be signed by at least two Executive Committee members i.e. the President, Director of Security Secretary, and Treasurer or officers, agent or agents, of the corporation and in such manner as shall from time to time be determined by resolution of the board.